Kieran Leonard: Club NME secret show (2019)

-Pandemic & Move to Berlin (2020-2022)
+Pandemic and move to Berlin (2020–2022)

 In March 2020, during the first national lockdown due to the COVID-19 pandemic in the United Kingdom, Leonard commenced a sequence of 'Live Transmission Gigs' from his living room in Highgate, London.
 The shows were live streamed weekly in association with Clash Magazine to a nightly online audience of roughly 250k viewers via the CLASH Magazine instagram and website platform.
 He was joined each week by a special guest.
 These included musician Josh T Pearson live from Texas and Jonathan Meades in Marseille.
 Each week, Leonard sent out 'Lockdown Letters' to any viewers who signed up; these letters often included golden tickets for a special free concert after the pandemic as well a free bottle of Black Tot Rum.

 In September 2020, Leonard relocated to the relatively re-opened Berlin, Germany to continue work on his third album.
 He initially moved to an apartment in the Neukolln district.
 Leonard quickly became involved in the Berlin art scene and was invited to read from his forthcoming novel 'A Muse' at the Neurotitan Gallery.
 Other contributors to this event included Irish author Rob Doyle and poet Kirsty Allison.
 It was at this reading that Leonard was introduced to Nathan Saoudi and Alex White, members of the band Fat White Family.
 They subsequently began collaborating on new material for Leonard's rebooted third record, also revisiting some of the pre-existing material from The Church Studios recording sessions.
 The trio then went into a studio in Friedrichshain.
 Leonard is cited as saying that the collaboration worked 'like a preordained happening' with 6 songs being written and recorded in under two weeks.

 The third album, which ultimately went on to be titled The Golden Hour, was initially scheduled for release in Late 2021, but this was delayed due to the impact of the ongoing pandemic.

 Leonard also stated that the initial draft his debut novel A Muse was completed in the winter of 2020 while he was living in Neukoln.

 In July 2021, Leonard released a single titled 'Always Night'.
 This track was premiered via "Tim's Twitter Listening Party", a digital music programme hosted by Tim Burgess, vocalist for The Charlatans.